heptarch/heptarch.github.io/drafts/rbl2.md

 flexible.
-Although being "lean" is more often associated with software development, it also makes sense in a research context where both methods and problems are initially in flux.
+Although being "lean" is more often associated with software development, it also makes sense in a research context where both methods and problems are in flux.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>